-- Fields post-processed on P, P_v and θ levels should be interpolated vertically first, then horizontally.
-In between, it should be possible (as an option) to fit the fields in spectral space (to remove the numerical noise induced by the vertical interpolations).
-For a few specific fields (like geopotential, medium sea-level pressure, ...) for which the formulation of vertical interpolation induces potential inconsistencies, a filter in spectral space should be optionally performed. - Fields post-processed on η and z levels should respect the profile of the boundary layer; therefore they should be interpolated horizontally first, then re-adjusted with respect to the orography of the target grid. - To ensure the inter-consistency of fields interpolated on η or z levels, only the model primitive variables $(U, V, T, q, P_s \text{ currently})$ should be horizontally interpolated: the other fields should be recomputed from the interpolated model primitive variables. - Fields on horizontal surfaces should be homogenous; in other words the small scale information should not pollute the interpretation of the output fields.
-This means that the fields which are composed of derivatives (like vorticity, divergence, vertical velocity as the integral of the divergence, but also any field on P_v levels) should be filtered in a spectral space of homogenous resolution2.
-The intensity of this filter should depend of the output grid resolution3. - Physical fields from the model, including cumulated fluxes and instantaneous diagnostics, should be post-processable: their interpolations require often specific treatments, like the land/sea aspect (only points of the same nature should serve the interpolations), the control of the validity domain for the output values (for instance: the interpolated land/sea mask should be either 0. or 1.), or the interdependencies of the post-processed physical fields (for instance: deep soil temperature should be interpolated as its anomaly with respect to surface temperature, which implies to interpolate surface temperature prior to deep soil temperature). - It should be possible to interpolate "physico-dynamic" fields: these are fields defined on a surface and computed with model physical surface fields as well as upper air dynamic fields (CAPE is one of them).
-If computed on the model originating grid, this should be easy (because the environment is then very similar to the model gridpoint environment), but if computed on another grid, this implies to interpolate horizontally almost all the model pronostic fields (upper air as well as surface). - It should be possible to use FULLPOS to make full history files (for coupling, nesting, multiincremental variational purpose, or even bogussing).
-This means that the fields (mainly the physical fields and the dynamic fields post-processed on η levels) should be interpolated with respect to a target orography (ie: the orography of the output grid) which should be spectrally fitted in the output spectral geometry; and also that it should be possible to write out the dynamic fields as spectral coefficients for the target geometry in this case. - While doing bogussing, to prevent from getting "walls" at the border of the bogussing area, the target grid should get only the interpolated increments from the source fields. - It should be possible to use climatology data in order to interpolate with a better accuracy a few surface fields; instead of a straightforward interpolation, we would interpolate the anomaly of a field with respect to the climatology, or even: we would impose the whole climatology field if it is a constant field (land-sea mask for instance). - In case of gridpoint outputs on a complete ALADIN grid, the extension zone should be computed as well, taking into account the realism of the physical fields. - In the initial design, horizontal interpolations had to be quadratic exclusively4. - Wind-related fields (like vorticity, divergence, etc) should be computed from the wind components so that all these fields are consistent.
+- numerical noise induced by the vertical interpolations).
+For a few specific fields (like geopotential, medium sea-level pressure, ...) for which the formulation of vertical interpolation induces potential inconsistencies, a filter in spectral space should be optionally performed. - Fields post-processed on $\eta$ and z levels should respect the profile of the boundary layer; therefore they should be interpolated horizontally first, then re-adjusted with respect to the orography of the target grid. - To ensure the inter-consistency of fields interpolated on $\eta$ or z levels, only the model primitive variables $(U, V, T, q, P_s \text{ currently})$ should be horizontally interpolated: the other fields should be recomputed from the interpolated model primitive variables. - Fields on horizontal surfaces should be homogenous; in other words the small scale information should not pollute the interpretation of the output fields.
+This means that the fields which are composed of derivatives (like vorticity, divergence, vertical velocity as the integral of the divergence, but also any field on $P_v$ levels) should be filtered in a spectral space of homogenous resolution.
+The intensity of this filter should depend of the output grid resolution. - Physical fields from the model, including cumulated fluxes and instantaneous diagnostics, should be post-processable: their interpolations require often specific treatments, like the land/sea aspect (only points of the same nature should serve the interpolations), the control of the validity domain for the output values (for instance: the interpolated land/sea mask should be either 0. or 1.), or the interdependencies of the post-processed physical fields (for instance: deep soil temperature should be interpolated as its anomaly with respect to surface temperature, which implies to interpolate surface temperature prior to deep soil temperature). - It should be possible to interpolate "physico-dynamic" fields: these are fields defined on a surface and computed with model physical surface fields as well as upper air dynamic fields (CAPE is one of them).
+If computed on the model originating grid, this should be easy (because the environment is then very similar to the model gridpoint environment), but if computed on another grid, this implies to interpolate horizontally almost all the model pronostic fields (upper air as well as surface). - It should be possible to use FULLPOS to make full history files (for coupling, nesting, multi-incremental variational purpose, or even bogussing).
+This means that the fields (mainly the physical fields and the dynamic fields post-processed on $\eta$ levels) should be interpolated with respect to a target orography (ie: the orography of the output grid) which should be spectrally fitted in the output spectral geometry; and also that it should be possible to write out the dynamic fields as spectral coefficients for the target geometry in this case. - While doing bogussing, to prevent from getting "walls" at the border of the bogussing area, the target grid should get only the interpolated increments from the source fields. - It should be possible to use climatology data in order to interpolate with a better accuracy a few surface fields; instead of a straightforward interpolation, we would interpolate the anomaly of a field with respect to the climatology, or even: we would impose the whole climatology field if it is a constant field (land-sea mask for instance). - In case of gridpoint outputs on a complete Aladin grid, the extension zone should be computed as well, taking into account the realism of the physical fields. - In the initial design, horizontal interpolations had to be quadratic exclusively. - Wind-related fields (like vorticity, divergence, etc) should be computed from the wind components so that all these fields are consistent.